wjguouniv/aislides/README.md

 - All slides are self-contained and use the shared styles.css
 - Images and logos should be placed in the same directory as the HTML files
 - The slides are designed to be viewed in a 16:9 aspect ratio
+- Templates are based on the "AIHVAC_march2025_update" presentation
+- Use AI prompts to generate new templates or modify existing ones